taller-de-programacion-2/Cucumber/README.md

 Sintaxis:
 ```
-Feature: Title of the Scenario
+Feature: [high-level description of a software feature, and to group related scenarios]

+Scenario:[concrete example that illustrates a business rule]
 Given [Preconditions or Initial Context]
 When [Event or Trigger]
 Then [Expected output]